breeatoomey/newity-case-study/ai-log.md

 - **Considered adding Firebase for persistence** (familiar from prior work).
 AI pushback: setup eats ~45 min for marginal V1 value, and "the spreadsheet remains the source of truth" is a more defensible product story than a half-built real persistence layer. **Accepted.**
 - **Considered building the leadership dashboard as a 'free' feature** given that the data shape would make aggregation easy.
 AI pushback: it serves a different user with different needs (weekly cadence, aggregate view), and trying to address two distinct users in V1 dilutes the operational focus. **Accepted.**
-- **Considered writing automated tests upfront.** Decision at this stage: prioritize getting V1 features in front of users over investing test coverage before the rules were even settled.
+- **Considered writing automated tests upfront.** Decision at this stage: prioritize getting V1 features working over investing in test coverage before the rules were even settled.
 Spending build time on tests upfront wasn't the right trade for V1. **My call — overrode the AI's leaning toward writing a minimal test suite.**
 - **Considered modal vs. inline editing for status changes.** AI suggested modal; I picked inline because the non-technical users moving from a spreadsheet expect in-place edits, and removing a click reduces friction for the team. **My call.**

 ---